Foster care in the United States: Harms to Child Development

+Racial Bias

 There is discussion around the ethical concern that the decision to use foster care is biased and racially skewed in the United States.
-“33% of children who reside in the foster care system are African American, while African American children account for only 15% of the total child population”.
+"33% of children who reside in the foster care system are African American, while African American children account for only 15% of the total child population".
 There is concern about racial biases based on the decision to use foster care as black and Indigenous children are overrepresented due to assumed differential treatment or discrimination.
 The counter is that it just so happens that black children are maltreated at higher rates.
 Maltreatment has a positive correlation with low-income families and these two demographics are more readily impoverished.
 Poverty, substance abuse, domestic violence, and parental incarceration are all major factors that affect the entry of children into foster care and are all found in higher frequencies within these racial demographics.
 However, it is imperative to acknowledge that poverty does not just happen to be prevalent in these populations, it is a result of the system that they are living in which contains vast amounts of structural inequality.
 There is a lack of preventative services and community-based services for families and communities of color compounded with service providers lacking cultural humility that exacerbates the demographic disparity within the foster care system.